govau/service-manual/content/content-strategy/search-engine-optimisation/on-page-seo/section4.md

 ---
 layout: text/textblock
 ---
-Images are a great way to improve a page visually.
-They help the user with a visual format for your content, and improve your SEO at the same time.
+Don't just use text only.
+Images can help improve your SEO.
+Search engines reward the use of consistent, relevant visual formats to support text.
+This in turn also improves the user experience.

-**Make sure to:**
+**Make sure to include:**
-- add keywords to the image filename
+- keywords in the image filename
-- add keywords to the image ALT tag
+- keywords in the image ALT tag
-- add a caption to your image
+- caption for your images